-The M.Acc.
-Program consists of 30 semester hours at the graduate, or 600 or 700 level.
-Fifteen semester hours (five courses) are in accounting subjects and the remaining 15 semester hours are to be taken as graduate business electives (please refer to the Master of Business Administration course descriptions for a listing of courses).
-Required graduate accounting courses are offered each year.
+The M.Acc. program consists of 30 semester hours at the graduate level, (600 or 700 level only).
+Fifteen or 18 semester hours (five or six courses) are in accounting subjects and the remaining 12 or 15 semester hours are to be taken as graduate business electives.
+Please refer to the Master of Business Administration course descriptions for a listing of MBAD-6xx elective courses.
+M.Acc. students may elect to use the MBA electives to create concentrations.
+See the "concentration" section provided under the MBA policy portion of this catalog.
+Required graduate accounting courses are offered each semester.
 Graduate accounting electives are typically offered on a three-semester rotational basis.

-Required graduate accounting courses are:
+Required graduate accounting courses